First COVID-19-related deaths confirmed in Wisconsin prison system

 Nehring said Wednesday there have been no reported COVID-19 deaths, or any deaths for that matter, at Kettle Moraine Correctional within the last six months.

-The Winnebago County Coroner's Office declined to comment on whether any COVID-19 deaths have occurred at Oshkosh Correctional Institution, which had 344 active positive cases among inmates as of Wednesday.
+The Winnebago County Coroner’s Office declined to comment on whether any COVID-19 deaths have occurred at Oshkosh Correctional, which had 344 active positive cases among inmates as of Wednesday.

 An additional 29 inmates at Oshkosh have been infected but recovered and another six have tested positive and been released.